by Cynthia M. Johnson, MA

 Friendly bacteria known as probiotics may also be advised to ease crying.

 It is important for parents to take breaks from a baby's crying.
 The baby should be put in a safe crib or watched by another caregiver.

-Probiotics may help to prevent colic in some infants.
-Talk to the doctor about whether this is an option for your baby.
+Probiotics may help to prevent colic in some babies.

 Healthy Children—American Academy of Pediatrics

 Kids Health—Nemours Foundation

 Caring for Kids—Canadian Paediatric Society